 - Please don’t ask us to make you into a character in one of our books.

-- A book signing is for meeting fans and promoting our books.
+- A book signing is for engaging with fans and promoting our books.
 It’s not a place for you to hang out.

 - Please don’t brag to your families, friends and coworkers about how you’re dating an author.
 We’re not trophies.